-From simply involving disadvantaged populations to help with aspects of service and program delivery to the public, to the complex, interrelated obligations of Social Impact Bonds, the concept of social impact investing is gaining considerable traction in Canada and globally.
+From simply engaging those will barriers to employment to help with aspects of service and program delivery to the public, to the complex, interrelated obligations of Social Impact Bonds, the concept of social impact investing is gaining considerable traction in Canada and globally.
 In this article, we will focus on the latter, often referred to as “SIBs.”

 What Are Social Impact Bonds?

 Usually a three-way agreement among government, private investors, and service providers, SIBs strive to provide a stable source of non-government funding so that (typically) not-for-profit agencies are able to deliver programs designed to help create a positive social impact.
 With financial return to the investors based on achievement of clear and measurable social outcomes over a specified period of time, SIBs and other forms of social financing drive specific results that are beneficial to society as a whole, without the traditional reliance on government funding.

 Illustration: Sweet Dreams – New Home for Single Mothers

 Objective: Sweet Dreams is a supported-living home for at-risk single mothers in Saskatoon.
 When single mothers receive housing and other support, they are more attached to their children and less likely to have them go into care.
 This in turn reduces the costs to government of ongoing support for the children, and ultimately strengthens the fabric of society.

 Under the program, at-risk mothers are provided with affordable housing and support while they complete their education, secure employment, or participate in pre-employment activities such as life skills training and parenting classes.
 The ultimate goal is to help these families transition back into the community, and the specific measurement is the number of families leaving the supported accommodation and staying together for more than six months without re-entering care.